 Interviewer: Good morning.
 [Greeting] I'm calling from the Community Tool Box [Identification and purpose], a website on health promotion and community development.
 We're writing a section on funders interests on conducting evaluations.
 Can you talk to me right now?
 [Make sure it's an appropriate time to call]

-Interviewer: Do you mind if I tape-record our conversation?
-[Permission to use a tape recorder ]
+Interviewer: Do you mind if I record our conversation?
+[Permission to record ]

 Interviewee: Go ahead, by all means.